What “Listen to Your Body” Really Means

 It’s not just a woo-woo phrase.
 It’s a legit way to meet your mind and body exactly where they’re at each day so you can make all the progress.

-That phrase can seem vague — unless you know what it actually means.
-According to Nike trainer and yoga instructor Alex Silver-Fagan, listening to your body is all about tuning into the mind-body connection to guide your movement in a way that delivers what you need on both a physical and emotional level.
+Admittedly, the phrase can seem vague and unhelpful.
+According to yoga instructor Alex Silver-Fagan, listening to your body is all about tuning into the mind-body connection to guide your movement in a way that delivers what you need on both a physical and emotional level.

-Tapping into this awareness, you may be thinking, is easier said than done.
+You may be thinking that tapping into this awareness is easier said than done.
 And it’s true, the odds are against you.
 “We’re not as intuitive as we used to be,” says Silver-Fagan.
 These days, there are so many sources telling you what to do and how to feel that your inner voice, the one that communicates your mind-body connection, can have a hard time being heard, she says.
-Social media is one culprit, and your friends, family, partner, and even the news can interfere with your inner voice too.

 For your mind to hear what your body is saying, you have to quiet your brain.
 That requires being mindful, or living in the moment, which is much easier to do throughout the day if you start the moment you wake up, says Silver-Fagan.
-Before you even get out of bed, she recommends sitting on the edge of your bed before you even get out of it with your feet flat on the floor.
+She recommends sitting on the edge of your bed before you even get out of it with your feet flat on the floor.
 Imagine you’re pushing through the floor to a lower floor and then another until you reach the Earth, she says.
-(If you’re on the ground floor, pretend there are a couple of floors below you.)
-This meditative grounding exercise, she says, helps you “drop in” to yourself so you can drown out the noise around you and become truly present and thus more attentive to your needs in any given moment.
+This meditative grounding exercise, she says, helps you “drop into” yourself so you can drown out internal noise and become truly present and thus more attentive to your needs in any given moment.

-After grounding or whenever you can make time, sit on your bed or in a chair for five to 10 minutes and control your breath, focusing your attention on your chest or belly, says Gibson.
-This “strengthens and rewires your brain to bring interoceptive signals into greater conscious awareness,” and the more you practice, the better you’ll get.
+After grounding yourself or whenever you can make time, sit on your bed or in a chair for five to 10 minutes and control your breath, focusing your attention on your chest or belly, says Gibson.
+This “strengthens and rewires your brain to bring interoceptive signals into greater conscious awareness.”
+The more you practice, the better you’ll get.

 To boost your mindfulness while you do this, repeat a mantra in your head.
 “I’ve been working with, ‘I’m right where I need to be,’” says Silver-Fagan.
-“It could be, ‘I’m here for myself in my body,’ or expressing gratitude for another day,” she adds.
+“It could be, ‘I’m here for myself in my body’ or expressing gratitude for another day,” she adds.
 This process can help you stay present as those mental and physical feelings (anxiety, tight hip flexors) pop up, giving you the opportunity to investigate.
 You may determine you need a glass of water instead of your usual cup of coffee to feel more balanced and less jittery, or you may decide to abandon the HIIT workout you’d planned in favor of a stretching session or long walk.
 Look at you, being flexible.

-Your mind can tempt you into either overdoing things (a common problem for the get-after-it type) or selling yourself short (particularly when you’re tense or tired), says Sue Falsone, a clinical specialist in sports physical therapy and Nike Performance Council member who specializes in recovery.
+Your mind can tempt you into either overdoing things (a common problem for the get-after-it type) or selling yourself short (particularly when you’re tense or tired), says Sue Falsone, a clinical specialist in sports physical therapy who specializes in recovery.
 To hit your just-right point, Falsone and Silver-Fagan recommend starting with what intuitively comes to you first, checking in with how it feels, then adjusting from there.

 If you spotlight your attention on your heart rate every time it feels like your heart is slamming against your chest (say, mid-burpee), you might start to really develop body awareness, says Lisa Feldman Barrett, PhD, a distinguished professor of psychology at Northeastern University who has led studies on the mind-body connection.
 Researchers think that zeroing in on bodily cues, including your breath and sensations in your muscles and joints, during vigorous exercise might make you more conscious of them when they’re less intense, she explains.